 #4.
 Two-Ball Succession Dribble

 This is a drill which can definitely help you to learn rhythm when dribbling the basketball.
-Keep in mind, this drill is not easy, and you should not get frustrated when trying to execute.
+This drill is not easy.
+Try not get frustrated when you first start this drill.

 - Start with two balls in the proper posture.
 Now, begin dribbling both balls at the same time and in the same rhythm.
 As always, make sure to practice pounding the basketball when dribbling.

-- Now that you have established this rhythm, begin dribbling one of the balls at a lower level and faster pace.
+- Once you have established this rhythm, begin dribbling one of the balls at a lower level and faster pace.

 - At the same time, take the opposite ball and begin dribbling it slower and at a higher level than where you started.